VTEvent

 There is no authentication.

-The VLAN/subnet is the same as is used for the other wireless services
+The VLANs/subnets are the same as is used for VT Open WiFi

 As such, the most likely place for something to go wrong is communication.